 Instructions

-- Put a lid on and leave to soak for at least 30 minutes.
+- Add the dried kelp and dried shiitake mushrooms to a pot of cold water.
+Place a lid on top and leave to soak for at least 30 minutes.

 Miso soup

-- Add the ginger, tofu, spring onion and mushroom to the dashi and turn on the heat to medium.
+- Add the ginger, tofu, spring onion and mushroom to the dashi and cook until warmed through.

 Notes